elf4j/elf4j-log4j/README.md

 ## Use it...

-If you are using the [ELF4J API](https://github.com/elf4j/elf4j/) for logging, and wish to select or change to use LOG4J as the run-time implementation, then simply pack this binding JAR in the classpath when the application deploys.
+If you are using the [ELF4J API](https://github.com/elf4j/elf4j/) for logging, and wish to select or change to use LOG4J as the run-time implementation, then simply pack this logging service provider in the classpath when the application deploys.
 No code change needed.
 At compile time, the client code is unaware of this run-time logging service provider.
 With the ELF4J facade, opting for LOG4J as the logging implementation is a deployment-time decision.

 The usual [LOG4J configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html) applies.